typeplate/typeplate.github.io/README.md

 &sect; **Package Management** : [Bower](http://twitter.github.com/bower)

-To keep track of our packages and allow for easy updating we use [Bower](http://twitter.github.com/bower) Package Manager which installs all components in the "components" directory of this project.
-In order to install bower you must first have Node and npm installed on your machine.
+To keep track of our packages and allow for easy updating we use [Bower](http://twitter.github.com/bower) Package Manager which installs all our project's packages in the "components" directory.
+In order to install bower you must have Node and npm installed on your machine.
 Once Node and npm are installed simply run the command below  (which works on both Windows/Mac and one of the reasons why we chose it).

 	npm install bower -g

 ##What Else Is There?
+---
 With so many packages to choose from, we recommend a few libraries to use with Typeplate to compliment.
 Bon Appetite!

 1. [FitText.js](http://fittextjs.com) &ndash; A jQuery plugin for inflating web type